Goober Pyle: Character biography

-Goober was born in either 1940 or 1941 (he says he was five years old when he was a witness to Floyd punching Charles Foley on August 9, 1946 in the episode entitled "The Case of the Punch in the Nose").
+Goober was born in either 1940 or 1941 (he says he was five years old when he was a witness to Floyd punching Charles Foley on August 9, 1946, in the episode entitled "The Case of the Punch in the Nose").
 He was raised in Mayberry, was trained as a mechanic in Raleigh, North Carolina, and served a stint in the North Carolina National Guard where he picked up the phrase, "Yo."
 Goober worked at Wally's Filling Station, which he eventually purchased and became the proprietor of, later in the show's run.
 His girlfriend in two sixth season color episodes was Flora Malherbe, but his initial love interest was Lydia Crosswaith, who was originally from Greensboro, North Carolina.

 Goober is known for his (bad) impressions of celebrities.
-He impersonates Cary Grant ("Judy, Judy, Judy!") and Edward G. Robinson ("OK, you guys.
+He impersonates Cary Grant ("Judy, Judy, Judy, Judy, Judy!") and Edward G. Robinson ("OK, you guys.
 Come on, you guys.
 All right, you guys.
 Beat it, you guys.").
 He could also impersonate Chester Goode's walk from Gunsmoke and perform lame schtick such as simulating sewing up his fingers.
 The only people who were truly impressed by his talents were his cousin Gomer and the fun girls, Daphne and Skippy.
 He had a penchant for superhero and monster comic books and sci-fi movies.
 After the departure of Don Knotts's character Barney Fife, Goober replaced many of the shenanigans formerly attributed to Barney, such as divulging information across town that Andy preferred be kept private, or creating conflict from misunderstandings.

-Goober is made an emergency deputy several times when minor crime waves erupted in Mayberry.
+Goober is made an emergency deputy several times when minor crime waves erupted in Mayberry, mostly to Andy's chagrin due to Goober's incompetence or overzealousness.